-By offering different financing options at your facility, you can encourage patients needing care to easily access your services, increasing your patient volume and driving your revenue.
+By offering different patient financing options at your facility, you can encourage patients needing care to easily access your services, increasing your patient volume and driving your revenue.

 There are two main ways to offer patient financing.
 You can offer in-house financing, or you can work with third-party lenders.
 Both have unique benefits and disadvantages.
 Let’s take a quick look at each option.

 In-house patient financing positions the healthcare clinic as the primary lender.
 As such, your practice is responsible for determining patient eligibility for loans, funding the loans, and collecting repayment.
 In some cases, this puts more power in the hands of the clinic, as they determine the eligibility requirements along with federal regulations and guidelines.

 However, in-house financing is more complicated and comes with higher implementation costs, as providers must conduct credit checks and prepare a lending policy.
 Additionally, internal financing can cost your clinic tens of thousands of dollars in setup and maintenance costs.
 You will also need a POS provider to implement and install the necessary software to fund loans and collect payments.